xdmushui/partner-center-sdk/develop/update-a-service-request.md

 ## <span id="Response"></span><span id="response"></span><span id="RESPONSE"></span>Response

-If successful, this method returns updated **Service Request** resource properties in the response body.
+If successful, this method returns a **Service Request** resource with updated properties in the response body.

 **Response success and error codes**